 “My realtor told me there’s no radon here.”

 Radon gas is everywhere, it’s an element in the periodic table.
-It is found in all 50 states at levels above 4.0 pCi/L. Realtors and home inspectors are people too, and they are susceptible to the same common misconceptions as you or I. There are a myriad of factors that go into buying a home and a realtor has a limited amount of time with a client.
-Just like they can miss a piece of broken siding, so can they overlook radon: the invisible killer.
-You really don’t know for certain if there’s radon in your home until you test.
+It is found in all 50 states at levels above 4.0 pCi/L. Realtors and home inspectors are people too, and they are susceptible to the same common misconceptions as you or I. There are many factors that go into buying a home and a realtor has a limited amount of time with a client.
+Just like they can miss a piece of broken siding, a realtor can overlook radon: the invisible killer.
+You never know for certain if there’s radon in your home until you test.

 “I don’t have a basement so I don’t need to test.”